Browse all

 iOS vs Android Market Share in the US

-So while Android is the favorite worldwide, Americans on the whole prefer iPhones.
+So while Android is the world's leading mobile operating system, Americans prefer iPhones.

 We’ve seen that users in the US prefer iPhones.
-In the UK, the split is almost even, with iOS holding 51% market share.
+In the UK, the split between Android devices and Apple devices is almost even, with iOS holding 51% market share.

 North America